axambo/sonard-hacklab-resources/README.md

 [Dicy2](https://forum.ircam.fr/projects/detail/dicy2/) |  a package for Max and a plugin for Ableton Live implementing interactive agents using machine-learning to generate musical sequences that can be integrated into musical situations.

+[Pitchshop](https://www.rullyshabara.id/pitchstop) | upload your own sound file and let the machine clone and manipulate the pitch.

 ## Machine learning and AI

 [SP-Tools](https://rodrigoconstanzo.com/sp-tools/) | A set of machine learning tools that are optimised for low latency and real-time performance.
 The tools can be used with [Sensory Percussion sensors](http://sunhou.se/), ordinary drum triggers, or any audio input.